Great Pyrenees: Is this the breed for you?

 Like all livestock guardian breeds, Great Pyrenees are barkers, especially at night.
 The amount of barking varies from individual to individual, but the instinct is there and in some cases can cause major problems.
 Most Great Pyrenees in urban or suburban settings must be kept indoors at night.

 The Great Pyrenees is a guard dog and as such cannot be expected to welcome uninvited intrusions onto your property.
 They will accept anyone whom you invite into your home.
 They are not “attack” dogs, but can be very intimidating to the surprised visitor.
 It is an owner’s obligation to maintain a Great Pyrenees so that his guarding instincts can be exercised in a responsible way.
 These are things to think about.
-If you find you’ve answered them honestly and still want a Pyr, here are some suggestions as to how you should choose your puppy.
+If you find you’ve answered them honestly and still want a Pyr, you will find our adoption application under the Adopt tab.

 Adapted from a publication of the Great Pyrenees Club of America, rev. 1992.